 اللهُمَّ صَلِّ وسَلِّمْ على سَيِّدِنا مُحمِّدِ بِنْ عَبْدِ الله القائِمِ بِحُقوقِ الله ماضَاقَتْ إلا فَرَّجَهَا الله

-One day, a businessman gave Habib `Abd al-Qadir a bag containing a million Saudi Rials.
+One day, a businessman gave Habib Abd al-Qadir a bag containing a million Saudi Rials.
 He took the bag and drove around Jeddah distributing the money.
 He would say to his driver: “In that apartment there are a group of widows – give them this.”
 Within a few hours, he had distributed it all.
-He shook the bag to make sure that it was empty and then said: “O Allah, bear witness.”
+He shook the bag to ensure it was empty and then said: “O Allah, bear witness.”

 جَمَعَ الإِلهُ مَحَاسِنَ الأَوْصَافِ

 فِي الغَوْثِ عَبْدِ القَادِرِ السَّقَّافِ